 I’ve been a public school teacher for 15 years (yay, high school and middle school!), and though I’m technically labeled an English or ELA instructor, I also consider myself an art teacher.

 What makes me an art teacher, you ask?
 Each and every day, and in any project in my “English class,” I infuse visual and creative expression, including art and drawing prompts and ideas.
 Why, I’m even a cartoonist, myself!
 I know the freedom and happiness that come from artistic expression for both kids and adults, and the dejection that neglecting it breeds.

 In addition to teaching and making creative drawings, I’m also a traveler.
 This means that in the past 10 years of running this site, I’ve amassed some perfect photos and articles for art prompts, craft projects, and drawing inspiration.

 Are these Art and Drawing Prompts for Kids?

 These imaginative prompts are designed to get your creativity flowing, whoever you are: adult, teen, child, teacher, homeschooling family, parent… anyone!
+That’s why the title says “Drawing Prompts for Kids AND ADULTS!”
 Each activity is flexible to be done in a variety of media to fit your preferences.

 Plus, while you get your art on, you’ll also be taking an educational tour of arts around the world!
 Got your art supplies ready?
 Great — let’s take off…

 40+ ideas from around the world to get creativity flowing!
-Drawing and art prompts and inspiration for kids, adults, teachers, homeschooling families, teens, and anyone who loves to create!
+Art and drawing prompts and for kids, adults, teachers, homeschooling families, teens, and anyone who loves inspiration to create!

 Either using visual art (paints, colored pencils, etc.) or actual textiles, let these famous historic quilt patterns from the Pilgrim and Roy collection (photographed here at the Museum of Fine Arts, Boston) transport your imagination.